-• Provisions and contingencies
+Provisions and contingencies

-Recognition and measurement of provisions and contingencies, including asset retirement obligations, is based on key assumptions about the likelihood and magnitude of an outflow of resources.
+Recognition and measurement of provisions and contingencies, including asset decommissioning (Note 1 (i)) and restoration costs, is based on key assumptions about the likelihood and magnitude of an outflow of resources.

-Employee future benefits
+• Employee future benefits

 Accounting for the costs of future employee benefits is based on actuarial valuations, relying on key estimates for discount rates, future salary levels, employee turnover rates and mortality tables.